-The operation method is the same as those described above.
-Press ENTER when the desired language is selected, and then return to the main interface.
+The operation method is the same as described above.

+Press ENTER when one language is selected, and then return to the main interface.

-4.4.15 Setting the Machine's IP Address
+4.4.18 Setting the Machine's IP Address

-When IP Setup is selected, press ENTER and the display will show:
+When the light blue cursor is on this item, press ENTER, and the following dialogue box will pop up:

-IP address:

-192 .
-168 .
-1 .
-100

-Gateway address:

-202 .
-96 .
-134 .
-133
+IP address: Gateway address: 202 96 134 133

-Press Z/U to select an item, and push \blacklozenge or \blacklozenge and \blacktriangle or \lor to change the parameters.
+Press FN to move the light blue cursor to the intended item, and push the $\blacktriangle$ and $\lor$ and $\blacklozenge$ and $\triangleright$ keys to change the parameters.
 Press ENTER to save the changes or ESC to discard changes and return to the previous menu.

-4.4.16 Diagnostic Tools
+4.4.19 Diagnostic Tools

-When Diagnoses is selected, press ENTER and the display will show:
+When the light blue cursor is on this item, press ENTER, and the following dialogue box will pop up:

 X Limit+ X Limit -

 Y Limit+ Y Limit-

 Z Limit+ Z Limit-

 U Limit+ U Limit-

 Water prot1

 Water prot2

 Open prot

-Re ad para
+Read para

 This interface contains input/output information of the system's hardware.
-Press Read Para to access hardware information.
-When the hardware signal is triggered, the small box to the left of the corresponding item will be displayed in green, otherwise it will be grey.
+Press the "Read Para" button to access hardware information.
+When the hardware signal is triggered, the small box to the left of the corresponding item will be displayed in green.
+Otherwise, it will be grey.
 Press ESC to return to the previous menu.